DISHDevEx/leto/README.md

 ```

 ### **Docker Image Setup**

-The docker image is built automatically via github workflow action on every pull request.
+The docker image is built automatically via github workflow action on every tag push.
 The rough sequence is below:

     1) The workflow action will build a wheel file based on setup.py,